naif-sameer/my-programming-docs/docs/javascript/js-docs.md

 	}
 ```

-**Static proerties and methods**
+**Static properties and methods**
-Usuallu, static methods are used to implement functions that belong to the class, but not to any particular object of it.
+Usually, static methods are used to implement functions that belong to the class, but not to any particular object of it.

 - Static properties and methods are inherited.